 - Know the basic facts regarding drinking behaviors and use these facts to substantiate your concern (see below).

-- Expect to encounter: excuses, promises of behavior change, attempts to change the conversation, attempts to pass the behavior off as “no big thing.”
+- Expect to encounter excuses, promises of behavior change, attempts to change the conversation, and attempts to pass the behavior off as “no big thing.”

 During the conversation: